-What is Community Cohesion?
+Community Cohesion

 Community cohesion is to have common vision and civic pride, valued and celebrated diversity, clear rights and responsibilities, equal life chances for all and strong relations between different communities.
+Community cohesion addresses a wide range of potential social divisions including faith, ethnicity and culture and social economic factors.

-The philosophy of our school talks of valuing the individuality of all our pupils.
+We value the individuality of all our pupils.
 We are committed to giving all our pupils every opportunity to achieve the highest of standards.
 Within this ethos of achievement, we do not tolerate bullying and harassment of any kind.
-We actively tackle discrimination against those with a disability (disabilism), racial discrimination including discrimination based on religion or belief / non-belief, sexual (orientation) harassment and discrimination and promote equal opportunities and good relations between and amongst all.
-We aim to ensure that the school promotes the individuality of all our pupils, irrespective of ethnicity, attainment, age, disability, gender, religion, belief / non-belief or background.
+We actively tackle discrimination against those with a disability (disabilism), racial discrimination including discrimination based on religion or belief / non belief, sexual (orientation) harassment and discrimination, gender re-assignment, pregnancy or maternity, breastfeeding discrimination and promote equal opportunities and good relations between and amongst all.
+We aim to ensure that the school promotes the individuality of all our pupils, irrespective of ethnicity, sexual orientation, disability, gender, gender re-assignment, religion, belief / non belief or background.
 We are committed to ensuring that positive action is taken where necessary to redress the balance of inequality that may exist.
-Based on this our school's admissions policy is equally open to pupils of all groups.
+Based on this our schools admissions policy is equally open to pupils of all groups.

 Within the context of the school we aim to positively transform individual and shared circumstances, perceptions, attitudes and relations.
-We aim to reflect the diversity of our local community and society and ensure that the education we offer reduces the chances of social divisions and parallel lives by recognising, celebrating and valuing different backgrounds, lifestyles and identities.
+We aim to reflect the diversity of our local community and society and ensure that the education we offer reduces the chances of social divisions and parallel lives by recognising, celebrating and valuing different backgrounds, lifestyles and identities, fostering positive attitudes to all people.